LWFlouisa/SRWeaverPoetry/_posts/2021-11-29-fromjapantofrance.md

 tags: peace economocalliance ode
 layout: post
 ---
-From Japan to France
+From Japan to France<br />
-the rocky seas pulse...
+the rocky seas pulse...<br />
-the rain flows down.
+the rain flows down.<br />
-From Japan to France
+From Japan to France<br />
-the only modern states
+the only modern states<br />
-love their manga.
+love their manga.<br />
-But for "Os Suraponica" we dance to moonlight.
+But for "Os Suraponica" we dance to moonlight.<br />
-From Japan to France we eat feta sushi.
+From Japan to France we eat feta sushi.<br />
-For flavors come in many seasons after Summer.
+For flavors come in many seasons after Summer.<br />

-Thus one has to ask,
+Thus one has to ask,<br />
-what can you give, Oji
+what can you give, Oji<br />
-Abe, and Julian
+Abe, and Julian<br />
-as your bridegroom
+as your bridegroom<br />
-from Japan to France.
+from Japan to France.<br />
-For "Os Suraponica" we dance to moonlight.
+For "Os Suraponica" we dance to moonlight.<br />
-From Japan to France we eat feta sushi.
+From Japan to France we eat feta sushi.<br />
-For flavors come in many seasons after Summer.
+For flavors come in many seasons after Summer.<br />

-Winter we dine
+Winter we dine<br />
-with our ancestors in
+with our ancestors in<br />
-From Shinto in death,
+From Shinto in death,<br />
-holding Necuronomiconas.
+holding Necuronomiconas.<br />
-We dance to moonlight.
+We dance to moonlight.<br />
-From Japan to France we eat feta sushi.
+From Japan to France we eat feta sushi.<br />
 For flavors come in many seasons after Summer